eckhchri/pcars-ds-liveview/README.md

 You should be able to open the URL without authentication:\
 http://DS_domain_name/api/session/status?attributes&members&participants.
 If this works, liveview should work,too.

-relevant settings in DS config:
+Other relevant settings in DS config:
 ```
 enableHttpApi : true
 httpApiPort : 9000